 You should understand how futile the pursuit of a bias-free history is.

 One other point.
 We should be particularly careful about bias in Indian history.
-This is because most of the documentation of Indian history was done by British historians who both used and embodied the phrase ‘historical bias’.
+This is because most of the documentation of Indian history was done by British historians, who were in my view the perfect embodiment of phrase ‘historical bias’.
 So that’s that.
 Moving on.

-In any scientific analysis, there are usually two kind of unknowns.
-There are known-unknowns and then there are unknown-unknowns.
+In any scientific analysis, there are usually two kinds of unknowns.
+There are known unknowns and then there are unknown unknowns.
 Scientists often make assumptions to minimize the effects of known unknowns.
 But they don’t have any strategy to counter the effects of unknown unknowns.
-A good scientific theory and model is formulated in such a way that there is very little scope for these unknown unknowns.
+A good scientific theory or model is formulated in such a way that there is very little scope for these unknown unknowns.
 Historical analysis, on the other hand, is a different matter altogether.

 The amount of information available to historians leaves a vast scope for these unknown unknowns.
 There are so many things you don’t know, and you don’t even know that you don’t know these things.
 Inception level confusion.
 I know.
-But you get the idea, right ?
-So, I don’t understand the certainty with which historians back their claims, as if it is the only gospel truth.
+But you get the idea, right?
+So, I don’t understand the certainty with which historians back their claims.
+As if it’s the only gospel truth.
 To get a bit philosophical, there is no such thing as a historical truth.
 All of us, writers and readers of history, should always keep this in mind.

-So, in future, whenever you read a history book.
+In future, whenever you read a history book.
 Always be skeptical.
 Be critical.
 Enjoy the book.
 Learn whatever you can from it.
 Then put the book away.
 Never use it as a reference for your obstinate opinions.
 Never argue and fight with other people over such opinions.
 It’s just not worth it.
-Strong, obstinate opinions are good as long as they are backed by facts.
+Strong and obstinate opinions are good as long as they are backed by facts.
 Strong opinions based on fiction are just a recipe for disaster.

 To end this post, I leave you with the wise words of Hugh Trevor-Roper –

-Too strong an statement, perhaps.
+Too strong a statement perhaps.
 But I can’t help in feeling that there is some element of truth in it.